Gkicks/milestone-project-heritage-housing-issues/README.md

 * Epic 2 - Data visualization, cleaning, and preparation
     * As a data analysist I want to clean the dataset used so there are fewer errors and the predictions I make are more accurate
     * As a client I want to see graphs to show which variables have the most impact on sale price
-    * AS a client I want to see heatmaps to show which variables are most correlated with sale price
+    * As a client I want to see heatmaps to show which variables are most correlated with sale price
 * Epic 3 - Model training, optimization and validation
     * As a data analyst I want to find the pipeline that delivers the best results so that my predictions have more accuracy
     * As a data analyst I want to achieve an R2 score of at least 0.75 to meet the business expectation